 Collaborative Biodesign Challenge Course Opens New Opportunities

-During the fall of 2019, 24 students from seven different majors worked in teams to create a biodesign project.
+During the fall of 2019, two dozen students from seven different majors (including biology, fashion, architecture, environmental studies, and computer technology) worked in teams to create a biodesign project.
 Biodesign, according to biology professor Chris Blackwood, Ph.D., starts with a process.

 “Design is a process by which products and systems are developed with an end use, and an end user, in mind,” Blackwood said.
 “Everything made by people that we touch is designed by somebody.
 Biodesign takes advantage of scientific knowledge to enable the use of living organisms in our products, manufacturing processes or buildings.”

-Six projects were completed over the course of the semester, four of which involved the fashion industry and two of which addressed new systems for clean water, food and energy production.
+Six projects were completed over the course of the semester, four of which involved the fashion industry and two of which addressed new systems for clean water, food, architecture and energy production.

 The BioBlack group consisted of junior biology major Kirsten Thieman, junior fashion design major Lizeth Ramirez and sophomore fashion design majors Janda van Dyk and Jordan Smith.